Childhood Lead Poisoning Prevention Program

 Our Program Services

-• Community Education and Outreach.
-We collaborate with local agencies and build partnerships to educate families with young children.
+• We collaborate with local agencies and form partnerships to educate families with young children about the risks of lead exposure and how to prevent lead poisoning.

-• Public Health Nurse case management services for children with high blood lead levels.
+• Public Health Nurse case management services are provided for children with elevated blood lead levels to support their care and recovery.

 Blood Lead Testing

-• All children who participate in publicly-funded programs, such as Medi-Cal, Women, Infants and Children (WIC) programs, and HeadStart, are required to have a blood lead test at 12 months and 24 months of age.
-Ask your child's doctor for a blood lead test.
+• All children participating in publicly-funded programs (Medi-Cal, WIC, or HeadStart) are required to be screened at 12 months and 24 months for lead poisoning.
+Ask your child's doctor to order a blood lead test.

-• If you need a doctor, visit the Medi-Cal for Kids and Teens website for a list of Medi-Cal providers near you.
+• If you need help finding a doctor, visit Medi-Cal for Kids and Teens for a list of Medi-Cal providers near you.

 Health Care Providers